 A time period starting at the beginning of the current year and ending at the current date.

-These are just 60 of the most used terms at the moment.
+These are just 75 of the most used terms at the moment.
 New trends are emerging all the time, and the truly best marketers make it a point to continue learning.
-If you are interested in continuing your marketing education, consider trying one of these types of marketing trainings.
+If you're interested in continuing your marketing education, consider trying one of these types of marketing trainings.

-Got a marketing acronym to add to the list?
+Got a marketing or business acronym to add to the list?
 Comment below with the term and its definition.